letletmego/OpenGL-Shadow-Map/README.md

 # OpenGL-Shadow-Map
-Use opengl to render shadow.
+Use opengl to render realtime shadow.

 # Building
 1.Visual studio 2010(or higher) windows application project